Who we are

 We are developing and characterizing novel, selective, and potent neurotheranostic ligands for chemogenetic technologies and combining their use with translational molecular imaging.

 Figure: Precision medicine offers significant advantages over conventional medical treatment.
 Within precision medicine, theranostics comprises a strategy that combines THERApeutic and diagNOSTIC strategies to provide a personalized treatment approach encompassing disease diagnosis, drug delivery, and disease/therapy monitoring using a single agent.
-Theranostic strategies confer improvement in treatment efficacy compared to conventional medicine and specifically afford significant promise for precision psychiatry, neurology and other areas.
-Such neurotheranostic interventions are particularly timely considering the recent development of breakthrough translational neuromodulatory technologies.
+Theranostic strategies confer improvement in treatment efficacy compared to conventional medicine and afford significant promise for precision psychiatry and neurology.
+Such neurotheranostic interventions are particularly timely given recent developments in neuromodulatory technologies.
 One such technology, called chemogenetics, offers the unprecedented ability to control neuronal activity in a cell type-specific manner in the freely-moving subject, without the need for chronically-implantable devices.
-These properties are also advantageous for clinical applications.
-Furthermore, chemogenetic technologies can be combined with clinical molecular imaging diagnostic methods such as positron emission tomography (PET).
-This combination extends the therapeutic component of chemogenetics to encompass its use in precision medicine-based neurotheranostics.
+A key feature of chemogenetic technologies is that they can be combined with clinical molecular imaging diagnostic methods such as positron emission tomography (PET).
+This particular combination extends the therapeutic component of chemogenetics to encompass its use in precision medicine-based neurotheranostics.

 Noninvasive, quantitative, and longitudinal cell type-specific mapping of brain activity

-We implement chemogenetics and optogenetics combined with PET imaging in awake, freely-moving animals either in an exploratory fashion, to determine whole-brain functional networks recruited during behaviorally-relevant contexts, or to corroborate functional connectivity of a defined neuron-type, region, or pathway.
+We implement chemogenetics, optogenetics, pharmacological, magnetic, or electrical stimulation with PET imaging in awake, freely-moving animals either in an exploratory fashion, to determine whole-brain functional networks recruited during behaviorally-relevant contexts, or to corroborate functional connectivity of a defined neuron-type, region, pathway or peripheral tissue/organ.
 We use such approaches to map functional anatomy related to a variety of cell-types/projections in distinct brain regions in basic and translational research.

 Figure: DREADD-assisted metabolic mapping (DREAMM) showing metabolic activation of a brain network comprising cingulate gyrus (CG), olfactory tubercle (OT) and extended amygdala (ExA) in response to DREADD-mediated inhibition of prodynorphin-expressing neurons in a discrete subregion of the amygdala, the periamygdaloid cortex.

-A large portion of our research program relies on the use of advanced quantitative molecular imaging via positron emission tomography (PET).
+A considerable portion of our research program relies on the use of advanced quantitative molecular imaging via positron emission tomography (PET).
 We perform PET studies by employing a variety of radioligands depending on experimental need.
-These can be procured commercially or custom made to perform non-invasive and longitudinal assessments of brain metabolic activity, neuroinflammation, neurotransmitter displacement, and receptor occupancy/target engagement of candidate compounds or other processes.
+These can be procured commercially or are custom made to perform noninvasive and longitudinal assessments of brain metabolic activity, neuroinflammation, neurotransmitter displacement, and receptor occupancy/target engagement of candidate compounds or other processes.

 Figure: PET image coregistered to MRI showing non-invasive assessment of dopamine D2/D3 receptors using [11C]raclopride in mouse striatum.

-We are developing novel imaging agents & applications for various biologically-relevant endogenous targets.
+We are developing novel imaging agents & applications for endogenous targets including non-invasive visualization of mu opioid receptors and elemental Zn2+

 Figure: Noninvasive imaging of elemental trace zinc uptake throughout the body of a mouse.
 High levels of zinc are observed in the brain, spine, nasal area, joints, and liver.